How Often Should You Replace Your Makeup And Makeup Tools?

 Whenever you buy a foundation or concealer, it is a good rule of thumb to replace it if starts to get oily and changes its texture.
 Liquid foundations may start to smell bad, and that is your cue to throw it out.
 Generally, these products should last for at least a year before signs of decay begin to set in.

-As something that is constantly coming in contact with your mouth, you can imagine the bacteria that must grow on your lipsticks if you keep them for too long.
-In a perfect world, you should say goodbye to these goodies at least once every year, but if you avoid sharing it with others you can use them for 18 months.
+As something that is constantly coming in contact with your mouth, you can imagine the bacteria that must grow on your lipsticks and lip liners if you keep them for too long.
+In a perfect world, you should say goodbye to these goodies at least once every year, but if you avoid sharing them with others, you can use them for up to 18 months.

 Mascaras and eyeliners regularly come in contact with the eyes, and this causes bacteria to accumulate in the tubes.
 Our eyes are precious and very vulnerable to bacteria, therefore it is not uncommon to see conjunctivitis or sties after sharing your mascara with anyone.
 To prevent this problem, you should never share your eye makeup with anyone.
 Mascaras and liquid eyeliners will be good for only 3 months, and you should replace them quite often.